 - Move the cursor to "SEAM" and press the ON or OFF key to set whether the output conditions for seam welding are valid or not.
-At ON, the fade function for seam welding set on the SEAM screen is enabled. - At ON, the fade function for seam welding set on the SEAM screen is enabled.
+At ON, the fade function for seam welding set on the SEAM screen is enabled.
 When this function is not used, set OFF. - ⇒ When the "SEAM" button for screen switching is pressed, the SEAM screen appears and the output conditions for seam welding can be set.
 For the setting method, refer to "Setting the Output Conditions for Seam Welding" on page 83.